23 Beautiful Cafes In Singapore With Good Food | Eatbook.sg

 Address: 136 Neil Road, #01-01, Singapore 088865

-Opening hours: Wed-Sun 8am to 6pm
+Opening hours: Sun-Thurs 8am to 6pm, Fri-Sat 8am to 8pm

 Website

-The Glasshouse is not a halal-certified eatery
+The Glasshouse is not a halal-certified eatery.

 The Glasshouse Review: IG-Famous Cafe With Truffle Mac & Cheese, Boozy Coffee And More At Neil Road

-14. Cafe & Bar
+14. The Cafe & Bar

 nursery-four-cheese-pizza

-Formerly known as The Nursery Cafe & Bar, Cafe & Bar is a garden-inspired eatery at Gambas Crescent serving simple bar bites, pastries, pizza, and waffles.
-If youโ€™re here for brekkie, try their flaky Nursery HEC Croissant ($12.90++), stuffed with egg, ham, and cheese.
-The Four Cheese Pizza ($12.90++) is good for sharing, and sees a modest-looking yet flavourful pizza topped with mozzarella, mascarpone, blue cheese, and Gran Moravia, an Italian aged cheese.
+Formerly known as The Nursery Cafe & Bar, The Cafe & Bar is a garden-inspired eatery at Gambas Crescent serving simple bar bites, pastries, pizza, and waffles.
+If you’re here for brekkie, try their flaky Nursery HEC Croissant ($10.90++), stuffed with egg, ham, and cheese.
+Else, go for their Big Breakfast ($22.90++), which comes with the full works.

 nursery-cafe-ambience